dxmv/interview_simulator/README.md

     - [ ] AuthContext slows the app down?
     - [ ] Technologies used for projects in cv
     - [ ] When user enters the site and is still logged in, extend the jwt token (generate a new one, that lasts longer)
+    - [ ] Projects are registered as work experience too
 ---
 ## Next steps